Activities

 Image credit: CW Quah via Flickr

-Lower Seletar Reservoir Park has many different viewing decks to suss out for sunset views, but one that’s frequented by photographers is the Heritage Bridge.
+Lower Seletar Reservoir Park has many different viewing decks to suss out for the sunset in Singapore, but one that’s frequented by photographers is the Heritage Bridge.
 Paying tribute to Singapore’s past as a fishing village, this bridge is reminiscent of a kelong experience with uneven sticks flanking the sides.

 Walk along the platform and you’ll reach a spacious viewing deck at the end with a raised platform where you can have a seat.